leandromaf/cv/README.md

 * Data analysis for Product features usage understanding
 * Predictive models for Tickets re-seller detection
-* External Apps recommendation for event-creators
+* External Apps recommendation for event-creators using frequent itemset mining techniques
-* Collaborated to develop a model that predicted the fraction of event attendees from the ticket buyers within an 8% margin of error.
+* Collaborated to develop a model that predicted the fraction of event attendees from the ticket buyers within an 8% margin of error using XGBoost.

 #### Scrum Master and Back-end Software engineer (January 2019 - July 2020)